zhongjhATC/AlbumCameraRecorder/README.md

 #### Step 2.
 Add the dependency

 	dependencies {
-	     // if you want to simplify the code and at the same time use multilibrary and grid, albumCameraRecorderCommon, can directly use the combined library implementation 'com.github.zhongjhATC.AlbumCameraRecorder:combined:1.1.94X'
+	     // If you want to simplify the code and use multilibrary, grid, and albumCameraRecorderCommon at the same implementation 'com.github.zhongjhATC.AlbumCameraRecorder:combined:2.0.00'

-	     // Public library, if not using the combined library above implementation 'com.github.zhongjhATC.AlbumCameraRecorder:common:1.1.94X'
+	     // Common library, if you don't use the combined library above implementation 'com.github.zhongjhATC.AlbumCameraRecorder:common:2.0.00'
-	     // core lib, call display album, screen recording, recording, etc implementation 'com.github.zhongjhATC.AlbumCameraRecorder:multilibrary:1.1.94X'
+	     // Core library for calling and displaying album, screen recording, audio recording, etc. implementation 'com.github.zhongjhATC.AlbumCameraRecorder:multilibrary:2.0.00'
-         // It is mainly used to display the relevant upload progress after obtaining data.
-If you only need to obtain photos, videos and recordings, you don't need to use this implementation 'com.github.zhongjhATC.AlbumCameraRecorder:grid:1.1.94X'
+         // Used as a supplement, mainly for displaying relevant content after obtaining data and showing corresponding upload progress.
+If you only need to obtain data such as photos, videos, and audios, you don't need to use this. implementation 'com.github.zhongjhATC.AlbumCameraRecorder:grid:2.0.00'

-         // use it with editing pictures
+         // Used for image editing
-	     implementation 'com.github.zhongjhATC.AlbumCameraRecorder:imageedit:1.1.94X'
+	     implementation 'com.github.zhongjhATC.AlbumCameraRecorder:imageedit:2.0.00'
-	     // Supporting editing video use, currently only compression function, continue to add related functions, because the library uses ffmpeg, occupies a file size of 25M, according to the actual situation to choose whether to use implementation 'com.github.zhongjhATC.AlbumCameraRecorder:videoedit:1.1.94X'
+	     // Used for video editing, currently only has compression function.
+More functions will be added later.
+Since this library uses ffmpeg, it takes up 25M of file size.
+Choose whether to use it according to the actual situation. implementation 'com.github.zhongjhATC.AlbumCameraRecorder:videoedit:2.0.00'

 	}

 #### Step 3. gradle file to add configuration